No one works anywhere forever; whether you’re leaving your team or leaving your brokerage, your decision needs to be well thought out.

 Many of the agents join teams because they need more business.
 Teams can be great connectors between you and your next client.

-Most small real estate organizations have full-time lead generation experts who keep the funnel full of good prospects.
+Most small real estate organizations have full-time lead generation experts who keep the funnel entire of good prospects.

-Once you’ve been working your organization’s leads for a few years, you may be too busy with your network to take on new business.
+Once you’ve worked your organization’s leads for a few years, you may be too busy with your network to take on new business.

-Your past clients from two or three years ago will reach out to you, and YOUR personal network will grow.
+Your past clients from two or three years ago will contact you, and your personal network will grow.

-You may need to talk to your group’s leader about a different business arrangement than you originally agreed upon.
+You may need to talk to your group’s leader about a different business arrangement than the one you originally agreed upon.

 If you’re so busy that you haven’t taken any new leads from your group in over 6 months, it’s probably time to go solo and keep more of your money.